India Doesn’t Have a CCTV Problem. It Has an Intelligence Problem.

 An intelligence system helps you understand:

-what could go wrong next
+4. What could go wrong next?

 That difference changes everything.